saibodicherla/TimeSeries_Component/readme.md

 yarn start
 ```

-this will run the server in development mode on [localhost:3000](http://localhost:3000)
+This will run the server in development mode on [localhost:3000](http://localhost:3000)

-### Packages
+## Packages

+---

-every package listed here is used for some reason. some it's cores & essantial.
+I described each and every package here which i utilized in the projec. some it's cores & essantial.

 -   packages to use directly in project :